Anne Holmberg

-Anne Holmberg (born 1938 in Colorado, United States), is an American writer of historical romance novels such as Anne Avery and contemporary romance novels as Kate Holmes.
+Anne Holmberg (born 1938 in Colorado, United States), is an American writer of historical romance novels under the pen names of Anne Avery and contemporary romance novels as Kate Holmes.
 She also signed a novel as Anne Woodard.

 Biography

 Anne Holmberg was born in 1938 in Colorado (United States), where her family has resided for four generations.
 She obtained a degree in engineering from the University of Colorado.

 She has been a four-time nominee (in 1995, 1996, 1997, and 1999) for a Career Achievement Award from Romantic Times Book reviews.